 Conditions to Avoid: Avoid all possible sources of ignition (spark or flame).
-Do not pressurize, cut, weld, braze, solder, drill, grind.
+Do not pressurize, cut, weld, braze, solder, drill, grind containers.
 Do not allow vapor to accumulate in low or confined areas.

-Material to Avoid (Incompatible Materials): Oxidizing and reducing materials.
+Material to Avoid (Incompatible Materials: Oxidizing and reducing materials.

-Hazardous Decomposition Products: Under normal conditions of storage and use, hazardous decomposition products should not be produced.
+Hazardous Decomposition Products: Not anticipated under normal conditions of use.